Writing Watcher Rules

 Alarm Severity

-• Most rules specify one or more topics for which they are called when the topic receives a sample.
-When data for that topic is received, code calls BaseRule.__call__, which must return a tuple of (severity, reason).
-The calling code then uses that returned tuple to set the alarm severity.
+• Many rules specify one or more topics for which they are called when the topic receives a message.
+When data for that topic is received, the associated TopicCallback calls BaseRule.update_alarm_severity, which calls BaseRule.compute_alarm_severity.
+Both calls receive two arguments, detailed below.

 Alarm Name